sanya21561/FAQ-Bot/README.md

 - **Model Details:**
   - **Semantic Search Model:** `sentence-transformers/all-MiniLM-L6-v2`
   - **LLM:** `mistralai/Mistral-7B-Instruct-v0.2` (via HuggingFace Inference API)

+- **Bonus: Multilingual Support:**
+  - The app detects the input language using `langdetect`.
+  - If the query is not in English, it is translated to English using the `translate` package before running through the RAG pipeline.
+  - The answer is shown in English by default.
+  - If the original query was not in English, a button appears to translate the answer back to the user's language (e.g., Hindi, French).
+  - This makes the bot accessible to users in multiple languages and demonstrates true multilingual capability.

 - **Bonus: Related Query Suggestions:**
   - After answering, the app uses the same FAISS index to find the top 3 most semantically similar FAQ questions (excluding the one already shown).